EricRovell/photo-companion/src/apps/photo-companion/src/routes/about/about.en.md

 **Important:** In order for the settings to take effect, you must use the "Save" button.

+#### Language

+The language of the user interface can be specified.
+By default the system language is used.

+#### City

+The city of your location can be chosen.
+This option is crucial as it activates some functionality available only for specific location.
+By default St. Petersburg is chosen.

 ### Geoposition

+Choosing city the geoposition data is being set up automatically.
+The city center is taken as default.

 Geoposition data is necessary for the calculations accuracy of ephemeris data (Moon and Sun).
 Geoposition data can be entered manually or requested from the device.
 The data is stored directly on the device and is not used except for ephemeris calculations.

 ### Application Sections

-Application sections can be deactivated (at least 2 sections must be active) and their order can be changed.
+Application sections can be deactivated (at least 1 section must be active) and their order can be changed.

-**Important**: the drawbridge section may still not appear if navigation has not yet started.

-### St. Petersburg drawbridges

-Here you can change the activation behavior of the section dedicated to drawbridges.
-By default, the tab appears during navigation.
-If necessary, the tab can be forcibly activated.

-### City lights

-Here you can select a city for which the city lighting schedule is available.

 ### Event filters

 Here you can filter events either individually or as a whole group.

-**Important**: Drawbridge events are *only* available while navigation is open.
-They cannot be forcibly activated.

 ## Notes